aaaaagold/shooting-bullet-rain/README.md

  - "const host" and "const port" in "server/server.js" at line 8 and 9 respectively

 to make them can be access by remote

+## soundtracks

+Soundtracks are not done by me.
+All soundtracks are gathered from some old games.
+This is just for demo, for handing in homework, and for a work record.

+As source code is here, you can replace anything as you like.